-Please note that a condom alone is not a highly effective methods of birth control.
+Please note that barrier methods alone are not highly effective methods of birth control.

-Total abstinence from heterosexual intercourse during the entire period of risk associated with the investigational medicine (from screening until at least 18 weeks after your dose) is considered an acceptable form of contraception if this is in line with your preferred and usual lifestyle.
+Total abstinence from heterosexual intercourse during the entire period of risk associated with the investigational medicine (from at least screening through until 90 days after your dose) is considered an acceptable form of contraception if this is in line with your preferred and usual lifestyle.